03/20/2017 | The Problem with New York’s Old Buildings

 Historic brownstones.
 Huge tenement buildings.
 Towering highrises.
 New York is one of the most iconic, striking cities in the world.
 One of the biggest reasons why is the beautiful old buildings.
 New York has historically significant architecture spanning countless cultural styles and design theories.
 Many of these buildings are over a hundred years old!
 Everywhere else, it’s easy to feel disconnected from history and culture.
 It’s impossible to feel that way in New York; all you have to do is look out a window!

 Awe-inspiring as they are, old buildings like the ones in New York aren’t without their problems.
 Chief among them: their vulnerability to pest infestation.
-As buildings age, their anti-pest defenses wear away, and they become virtual havens for bugs, rodents, and all kinds other pests.
+As buildings age, their anti-pest defenses wear away, and they become virtual havens for a wide variety of pests.
 If you live or work in an old building, keep an eye out for exploitable weaknesses like these.

 Over time, exposure to the elements, and the structure’s gradual shifting, a building’s foundation can come under a lot of strain.
 Cracks in cement foundation form in the foundation when the strain of the support it provides proves to be too much.